ltouret/reimagined-kmi/README.md

 1. Clone the repository to your local machine.
 2. Modify the `.env.example` file in the root directory of the project with your domain and rename it to `.env`.
+3. You may need to install additional dependencies for your distribution.
+On Ubuntu-based systems, you might need php-mbstring.

 ## Usage Examples